stevensouza/camel/README.md

           * or if you just want to display the log: docker logs camel_experiment4_mongo-1
         * mvn docker:stop

+## [camel_experiment5_mongo_openshift](https://github.com/stevensouza/camel/tree/master/camel_experiment5_mongo_openshift).
+This is the same codebase as experiment4 above except it was changed to work within openshift/kubernetes in the following ways.
+* See experiment4 notes for more about what the app does and how it works as experiment5 was mostly a copy of its code.
+* application.properties was changed to work with openshift ConfigMaps and Secrets (env variables).
+For example the following property was added.
+The variables can be defined in either application.properties or in the case of openshift - ConfigMaps and Secrets can be defined to override the values in application.properties:
+MONGODB_URI=mongodb://${MONGODB_HOST}:${MONGODB_PORT}/${MONGODB_DBNAME}
+* Mongodb is started up in openshift.
+Note it's 'service' name and so its DNS is: mongodb
+* A webhook was added to the github repo so that every time the code is commited openshift does a rebuild/redeploy
+* Apache Drill was used in experiment4, but removed from the experiment5 code to simplify the app.
+As the intention is to get the code to work in openshift and so a simpler example works better.
+* Note there is a fabric8 maven plugin that deploys directly to openshift/kubernetes.
+I didn't use this and did a standard docker plugin.

 ## [cameldemo](https://github.com/stevensouza/cameldemo)
   * uses camel, jms/activemq, mongodb (older version of docker component i.e. mongodb and not mongodb3), docker